The Best Cat Exercise Wheels – 7 Great Options

 GoPet Treadwheel

-If you have an overweight cat that needs exercise or a larger breed that you want to give plenty of room to, a GoPet Treadwheel is an idea.
+If you have an overweight cat who loves to eat too much food, or who needs exercise or a larger breed that you want to give plenty of room to, a GoPet Treadwheel is an idea.
 Their main product line is marketed at dogs, but they have cat treadwheels that take inspiration from the dog design.
 So if you want a robust wheel designed for animals larger than your standard cat, they could be perfect.

 These super-sturdy cat wheels are made from metal and plastic and use a rigid rubber traction pad that can withstand your cat’s claws.
 In addition, they use self-lubricating sleeve bearings as opposed to cheap ball bearings that can be noisy, and there is no assembly required – the wheel is ready to use straight out of the box.